abelstanly/Movie-Box-Office-Analysis-SQL/README.md

 High-budget productions generate the highest average revenue, but the largest box-office numbers do not necessarily produce the strongest percentage returns.

 The budget-tier analysis shows that **mid-budget films can achieve significantly stronger average ROI than blockbuster productions**.

-This demonstrates why revenue and ROI should be evaluated separately.

 ---